infozenfrance/Phraseanet-Docs/en/Glossary.rst

         The Phraseanet *Business field* are fields that will receive business information.
 These internal information are shared by the users having editing rights on the documents.
-A business field is searchable only by a user that have editing rights.
+A business field is searchable only by a user that has editing rights.

     Dublin Core
         Standardised schema ISO 15836 for describing documentary resources.